zdnemz/fun-with-python/src/password-checker/README.md

-# Fun With Python - Password Checker
+# FunWithPython - Password Checker

 This Python script checks the strength of a user-provided password based on certain criteria, categorizing it as either "Strong," "Medium," or "Weak."